icokeamy2/wp-gf-list-field-number-format/readme.txt

 **What does this plugin do?**

-* make a list field number accept only numbers
+* make a list field column accept only numbers
 * specify the format of the number including currency
 * specify the rounding type - round up, round down or round closest
 * specify the decimal places to round to